-In conclusion, we would like to thank our dedicated staff in the Foundation office and the Board for their time, dedication and guidance throughout the year.
-With your support, we look forward to continuing to be the bridge for linking the giving community to enable incredible health outcomes at the PA Hospital.
+In conclusion, we would like to thank our Foundation staff and the Board for their time, dedication and guidance throughout the year.
+With your support, we look forward to continuing to be the link between giving and the incredible health outcomes at the PA Hospital.